dylanljones/scidata/README.md

 # SciData

-> Python framework for storing scientific data in a folder structure
+> Python framework for storing scientific data in a directory structure

 ## Usage